mdpabel/notes/Aspect-Oriented Programming.md

 The key components of AOP in Spring Boot include:

-- Aspect: An aspect is a modular unit of cross-cutting concern implementation.
+- Aspects (What): These are the “aspects” or behavior you’re looking to inject into your target code.
 In Spring Boot, aspects are typically defined as Java classes annotated with @Aspect.
-- Advice: Advice is the action taken by an aspect at a particular join point.
+- Advice (When): When do you want the aspect to run?
+They specify some common moments when you want your aspect’s code to be executed, such as “before”, “after”, “around”, “whenThrowing”, and the like. .
 In Spring Boot, advice methods are annotated with @Before, @After, @Around, @AfterReturning, or @AfterThrowing.
 - Join Point: A join point is a point during the execution of the application where an aspect can be plugged in.
 In Spring Boot, join points are method invocations.
-- Pointcut: A pointcut is a set of one or more join points where advice should be executed.
+- Pointcut (Where): They reference the place in your target code where you want to inject the aspect.
 In Spring Boot, pointcuts are defined using expressions, such as method signatures or regular expressions.

 ```java
 import org.aspectj.lang.annotation.*;